-> Generally speaking, most leaders are about 24 to 30 inches in length.
-If I am using live bait then you can go a bit longer like 30 to 42 inches length.
+Generally speaking, most leaders are about 24 to 30 inches in length.
+If I am using live bait, then you can go a bit longer, like 30 to 42 inches in length.
 The extra length will allow the live bait to swim around more.

-> Step 2: Tie Swivel to Leader Line
+Step 2: Tie Swivel to Leader Line

-> Swivels will allow your leader line to freely rotate underwater with twisting your main fishing line.
+Swivels will allow your fishing leader line to freely rotate underwater with twisting your main fishing line.

-> Tie on a swivel to one end of your leader line using a surgeon loop.
+Tie on a swivel to one end of your leader line using a surgeon loop.

 You can use a swivel with a snap-on clip to easily remove and add weight to your rig setup.